barryclark/jekyll-now/biofactory/preparations.md

 * Fridge, freezer and stove
 * Pressure cooker (6 Liters or more)
 * Empty glass marmalade or vegetable jars
+* Pasteur Transfer Pipettes (disposible single use are fine), 15 mL volume pipettes (don't forget the pipetting balloon) and micropipettes (Gilson, Pipetman or go for cheap Huawei via Alibaba)
 * A scale, 1 gram accuracy will do for most of the work.
 Perhaps also consider having a gold scale for smaller amounts [eBay](http://www.ebay.com/sch/i.html?_from=R40&_trksid=p2047675.m570.l1313.TR12.TRC2.A0.H0.Xgold+scale&_nkw=gold+scale&_sacat=0).
 * [Labogaz 206](http://www.campingaz.com/RU/p-22842-labogaz-206.aspx)
+* Lab coats